API References

 ) -> Float64

-In other words, for given context calculate frequency distribution of word
+In other words, for a given context, calculate the frequency distribution of words.

 remove_case!(crps)Convert the text of doc or crps to lowercase.
 Does not support FileDocument or crps containing FileDocument.